opengeospatial/ogcapi-records/extensions/collections/README.md

-# OGC API - Records - Part 1: Core
+# OGC API - Records - Part 2: Collections

-This folder contains the content for the OGC API - Records - Part 1: Core standard.
+This folder contains the content for the OGC API - Records - Part 2: Collection standard.
+This standard makes the `/collections` endpoing queryable as a catalogue of resource offered by an OGC API endpoint.

 The repo is organized as follows: